-Jaydene stated, “Anarchism is a political philosophy – some might say a beautiful idea – that believes in self-governed societies based on voluntary association with one another.
-It advocates for non-hierarchical decision making, direct participation in those decisions by affected communities, and autonomy for all living persons.
+A zine titled, “Autonomously and with Conviction: A Métis Refusal of State-Led Reconciliation” that was distributed at the event asserted, “Anarchism is a political philosophy – some might say a beautiful idea – that believes in self-governed societies based on voluntary association with one another.
+It advocates for non-hierarchical decision-making, direct participation in those decisions by affected communities, and autonomy for all living persons.
 Furthermore, it leaves space for the valuation of non-human entities beyond their monetary worth or usefulness to human beings.
 My Indigenous teachings have communicated to me that our communities are important, but so are we as individuals.
 Traditional ways saw decision making as a participatory process, based on consensus, where communities made choices together.
 My teachings tell me that the land can offer us what we need, but never to take more than that.
 I see these ideas as fundamentally compatible.
 I’d like to see an anarchy of my people and the anarchy of settlers (also my people) enacted here together, side by side.
 With an equal distribution of power, each pursuing healthy relationships, acting from their own ideas and history.
 Just as the Two Row imagined.
 I would like to see the centralized state of Canada dismantled.
-I’d like to see communities take up the responsibility of organizing themselves in the absence of said central authority.
-My ancestors wanted autonomy, & I want that too.”
+I’d like to see communities take up the responsibility of organizing themselves in the absence of said central authority.”

 Louise Benally spoke to her experiences resisting forced relocation on Big Mountain and calling for further action to take down all these systems that are destroying Mother Earth.
 Louise stated that anarchism is “about action, you believe in yourself, you believe in what you’re going to speak about, you believe in what you’re doing, you’re not bound by a group or governmental entity, you do what you have to do.
 I believe in the earth and the spirits that work within the earth, that is where I first go.
 Working with and through nature, that is the only thing that I have faith in, I don’t trust any system because it has never done anything for me.
 I don’t practice christianity, that is not something that I understand.
 I don’t base my ways on that, I don’t believe in the US government because that is just about destruction of a culture and consumption of culture.”